-It is important to read all instructions & understand each step before beginning the winterization process.
-It may be easier to winterize the RV with another person to assist you.
-If needed, contact your dealer for assistance.
+It is important for you to read all instructions and understand each step before starting the winterization process.

+It may be easier to winterize the RV with a second person to assist you.

+If you still have questions or concerns, contact your dealer for assistance.